etiennez0r/btc-ticker/README.md

 - npm i
 - npm run build

-## Test application

-Edit the file phpunit.xml in the root folder of your project and change the following variables to this values:

-- &lt;env name="DB_CONNECTION" value="sqlite"/&gt;
-- &lt;env name="DB_DATABASE" value=":memory:"/&gt;

 Now test the application with the following command in the terminal:

 - vendor/bin/phpunit